igorbrigadir/plausible/README.md

 # Setup

 You will need a server with a domain or subdomain set up and accessible from the internet.
-You can run this locally just to see if you use `127.0.0.1.nip.io` but https obviously won't work.
 You also need Docker and docker-compose set up.

 # Set Environment Variables: